ZeusSoftIngBueroBauer/ZSQtLib/README.md

 The class library provides you with classes which may help you to realize your C++ projects using Qt.

-## Quick Startup to Create and Install ZSQtLib Libraries, Products and Test Applications
+## Quick Startup

+### Create and Install ZSQtLib Libraries, Products and Test Applications

 > **Please verify that your compiler supports the desired architecture (platform).
 VS-2008 express edition for example does not support the X64 architecture.**